 / / /

-On our playground children have access to a range of equipment.
-Dinner ladies and Sports Ambassadors deliver games and activities on the playground for all children.
+On our playground, children have access to a range of equipment.
+Lunchtime Supervisors and Sports Ambassadors deliver games and activities on the playground for all children.
 Children also take part in the Golden Mile.
 This is an initiative to encourage children to run as many miles as they can.
-They are rewarded with stickers and certificates as well as the added health benefits.
-So far, as a school, we have ran to the south of France.
+They are rewarded with stickers and certificates as well as added health benefits.
+We set challenges each term to see how far we can run.

 We provide activity bags that every child will take home each half term.
-These have different equipment inside them and children are encouraged to create their own games with the equipment and share their ideas with family and friends.
-Photos, drawings and videos are to be shared via the DB platform.
+These have different equipment inside them, and children are encouraged to create their own games with the equipment and share their ideas with family and friends.
+Photos, drawings and videos are to be shared via the class Google Classroom.

 At Eversholt, teachers work alongside experienced professional sports coaches from Premier Sport to deliver our PE lessons.

 For the last half term of summer, children in KS2 receive swimming lessons in the local outdoor pool.
-This is a tradition going back many generations and has resulted in all children that leave Eversholt School to have a basic level of swimming proficiency, with many of them excelling.
+This is part of their National Curriculum coverage.
+This opportunity is a tradition that goes back many generations and has resulted in all children that leave Eversholt School having a basic level of swimming proficiency, with many of them excelling and water confident.

 We hold our annual Sports Day in the Summer Term.
 This is a competitive event where the children compete for their house.
-We invite parents and pre-school siblings to come and join our races too.
-It is a great afternoon, one that the children prepare well for.
+We invite parents and preschool siblings to come and join our races too.
+It is a great afternoon, one that the whole school community looks forward to.